CasualX/OpenPlugin/readme.txt

 Linux

-You need to load it using Source engine's neat plugin system.
-To have the engine automatically load the plugin on game launch, put addons/OpenPlugin.so and addons/OpenPlugin.vdf in the Steam/SteamApps/<account>/Team Fortress 2/tf/addons folder.
+You need to put bin/OpenPlugin.so in your Steam/SteamApps/<account>/Team Fortress 2/bin folder.
+In Steam, right click on TF2, properties, and set launch options.
+You may already have launch options, for example:
+-novid -console
+You need to change it to:
+LD_PRELOAD=OpenPlugin.so %command% -novid -console

 2) How to compile
 =================

+Windows

 This is a source code only release!
 Have a friend compile it for you if you don't know how yourself.